-Breaking news: CAPTION
+Breaking news: TEXT VIDEO

-Sporting events: VOICEOVER
+Sporting events: VOICEOVER VIDEO

 Sports invoke a particular kind of excitement from fans, which makes voiceover an attractive option for publishers.
 With fantasy football season in full swing, Rotowire capitalized and used its elite analysis to educate armchair quarterbacks everywhere.
 Take a look at Rotowire’s video on when to draft a quarterback and get ready for football!

-Events recaps: CAPTION
+Events recaps: TEXT VIDEO

 Want to give viewers a glimpse of a story, but not the whole package?
-10-second text videos (or as we like to call, Snippets) are the best way to tease a storyr, without giving away the complete scoop.
+10-second text videos (or as we like to call, Snippets) are the best way to tease a story, without giving away the complete scoop.
 Revolt TV crafted a simple and elegant Snippet video that really exemplifies how to report news through social media Stories, and also push traffic back to your site.

-Product descriptions: VOICEOVER
+Product descriptions: VOICEOVER VIDEO

 Describing a product through social video is good for brand awareness, but when you need to go into more detail, it helps to have a voiceover specialist to drive your point home.
 Voiceover adds a different dimension to product-related videos and creates a commercial-like feel.
 Check out this example of Motor Trend’s video showing off the 2017 Aston Martin DB9 GT!